canjs/can-observable-object/doc/can-define-object.md

 ### Getter limitations

-There's some functionality that a getter or an async props can not describe declaratively.
-For these situations, you can use [can-define-object.types.set] or even better, use [can-define-object.types.value].
+There's some functionality that a getter or an asynchronous property can not describe declaratively.
+For these situations, you can use [can-define-object/define/set] or even better, use [can-define-object/define/value].

 For example, consider a __state__ and __city__ locator where you pick a United States __state__ like _Illinois_ and then a __city__ like _Chicago_.
 In this example,